 Options for making work public include developing course portfolios for others to review, presenting at campus forums or conferences, and writing for publication.

-For examples of UW faculty and TAs who are engaged in the Scholarship of Teaching and Learning, see the Scholarship of Teaching and Learning Forum, including archives of the Annual Teaching and Learning Symposium.
+For examples of UW faculty and TAs who are engaged in the Scholarship of Teaching and Learning, see UW’s Teaching & Learning Symposium.

 How can CTL help?